daverave1212/questguard-starter-adventure/Code/StarterOneShot.md

 The light is a fiend that manipulates the minds of people to come and investigate.
 The light is now being surrounded by swarms of moths, making it dimmed.

+The light normally kills all men, but since it is surrounded by moths, its effect is mitigated.

 When fighting Rilda, players can occasioanlly see the light spirit's true form, which is a grotesque moth beast made of light that grows every turn.

 > The mayor... he has seen us.
 The morning when the wife Rilda was transformed, he tried to climb up with the guards.
 One of those men we took as tribute, and devoured him to sprout new butterflies.
 The mayor was not happy with our new form.
 With respect for the mayor, we let him live.